Editorial illustration for OpenAI Speeds Up Sora Android App Development with Codex in Under a Month

 Common Questions Answered

-How did OpenAI manage to build the Sora Android app in just 28 days?
+How did OpenAI use Codex to accelerate the Sora Android app development?